 Do I need to have a guardian in the UK?

+When a boarding pupil is admitted to Dollar Academy, we require a UK based guardian to be nominated if the parent(s)/guardian(s) lives overseas.
+It is essential that a UK guardian is in place in order for the Academy to be satisfied that UKBA requirements are met.
+Guardians are not required for those boarders whose main home address is in the UK.
 The school can provide a list of suggested guardianship agencies if required, however we cannot make specific recommendations.
 Guardians can offer a point of contact in an emergency, support during term time and an alternative holiday destination for short breaks.
 They can be friends or relatives appointed by your family, or a professional guardianship agency.

 Who looks after me in the boarding house?